shuvamtracker/Machine-Learning-Project/README.md

 Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.

-The price is predicted by inputing features like graphics size,hard disk size, core generation etc.
+The price is predicted by inputing features like graphics size,HDD and SSD size, core generation etc.

 The dataset of laptop pricing data is available.